Hollywood's famous mountain lion P-22 euthanised due to severe health issues

 Story highlights

-Named P-22 the ageing mountain lion has for a decade been living in the shadows of Hollywood Hils.
+Named P-22, the ageing mountain lion has for a decade been living in the shadows of Hollywood Hills.
 As per California officials, he was euthanised on Saturday (December 16) due to severe health problems

-Named P-22 the ageing mountain lion has for a decade been living in the shadows of Hollywood Hils.
+Named P-22, the ageing mountain lion has for a decade been living in the shadows of Hollywood Hills.
 As per California officials, he was euthanised on Saturday (December 16) due to severe health problems

-A 12-year-old mountain lion famous among residents of Hollywood Hills, Los Angeles had to be put down after being captured just days earlier.

 The ageing feline was captured on December 12 following reports of uncharacteristic aggression due to which he had attacked and killed a chihuahua dog named Piper who along with his owner was out on a walk.